ekassos/swift-book-pdf/README.md

 At runtime, the swift-book [repository](https://github.com/swiftlang/swift-book) is temporarily cloned for processing, but no part of the repository is directly redistributed here.

-`chapter-icon.png` is derived from the [`ArticleIcon.vue`](https://github.com/swiftlang/swift-docc-render/blob/1fe0a7a032b11272d0407317995169f79bba0d84/src/components/Icons/ArticleIcon.vue) component in the swift-docc-render [repository](https://github.com/swiftlang/swift-docc-render/).
+`chapter-icon.png` and `chapter-icon~dark.png` are derived from the [`ArticleIcon.vue`](https://github.com/swiftlang/swift-docc-render/blob/1fe0a7a032b11272d0407317995169f79bba0d84/src/components/Icons/ArticleIcon.vue) component in the swift-docc-render [repository](https://github.com/swiftlang/swift-docc-render/).

 The swift-book and swift-docc-render repositories are part of the Swift.org open source project, which is licensed under the Apache License v2.0 with Runtime Library Exception.
 See https://swift.org/LICENSE.txt for more details.
 The Swift project authors are credited at https://swift.org/CONTRIBUTORS.txt.